Last updated: 24 April 2026

 There are two ways to reach Verde Island: by catching the public boat and by chartering a private boat.
 It is important to decide before the trip which one you’re taking because the ports for public and private ports are not only different and exclusive but also one hour apart!

 Public boats are docked at Tabangao Aplaya (Tabangao Port), where private boats are prohibited to pick up passengers.
-Private boats can be found in Brgy.
-Ilijan, much farther from the city but much closer to Isla Verde.
+Private boats can be found in Barangay Ilijan, much farther from the city but much closer to Isla Verde.

 Below are more details.